Suitable for Years 4-8 and these classroom kits combine elements from the Literacy and Social Science learning areas.

 Download Teacher Resource

-The Teacher Resource for this kit is currently in development.
-As soon as it is available for download - we’ll load it right here.
-Check back to this page for updates.
+The Teacher Resource for this kit is available for download - right here.
+Add to your cart and follow the simple steps.

 This Kit was proudly sponsored by